Vomito Negro (band): History

+In 1993, Van Mieghem suffered a car accident at the end of their European tour, resulting in his left arm and hand being severely injured and his being unable to participate in making music for almost three years.
+Devo, meanwhile, spent some of this time assisting fellow Belgian bands Dive and Insekt on their European and US tours.
+The hiatus was extended further when Van Mieghem purchased and renovated a house, including rebuilding the band's studio.

-After numerous successful releases like Shock, Human and The New Drug, and discontent with the result of their last studio album Fireball, Gin Devo decided to put Vomito Negro aside for a while and to invest all his energy and creativity in his new project called Pressure Control and released the debut album Vamp.
+Discontent with the result of their studio album Fireball in 2002, Gin Devo decided to put Vomito Negro aside for a while and to invest all his energy and creativity in his new project called Pressure Control and released the debut album Vamp.
 After only two more concerts Guy Van Mieghem sold his studio equipment and stopped all musical activities.
 In 2008 Gin decided to bring back Vomito Negro.
 After asking BORG, who already was a member of Gin Devo's side project Pressure Control, to join the band.
 While they successfully toured Europe from 2008 until 2009, the duo started working on the new album.

 On January 22, 2010, the band released Skull & Bones through Out of Line Records.
 Some of these new tracks like "Black Tie, White Shirt" and "Darkmoon" were already tested on the crowd of the WGT Festival, in Leipzig and the Bimfest in Antwerp.

 In February 2010, just after its release, Skull & Bones entered the German Alternative Charts (DAC) on the tenth position, only to climb further up to the second position one week later.
 Meanwhile, the remake version of their club classic "Move Your Body (V2K10)", which is featured on the bonus disc of the limited edition version, entered the DAC's single charts and reaching 13th place.